Zarabull & Co. is proud to be the Exclusive Canadian Distributor of this safe/ durable toy brand!

 For Puppies: GoughNuts Lite rings are designed for the comfort of your dog.
 This line is for teething, interactive play and as an introduction level to the more dense GoughNuts product line.
 A swirl of a secondary color was added on the Lite line to indicate that the red safety indicator core does not existing inside and this toy is not designed for destructive / power chewers.
 These Lite rings have a narrower diameter which allows for easier carry function and play and also appeals to the smaller breed dogs.

-... don't forget about the GoughNuts mats!
-These are great for the dog and dog parent, vet clinic, store front, daycare, kennel and everything in between!
+... oh and don't forget about the GoughNuts mats!
+These are great for the dog and dog parent, vet clinic, store front, daycare, kennel and everything in between

 Why does some rubber have a white dust/ haze on it?

 That white stuff is called "bloom" and is a normal to see from a natural rubber product.
 Sometimes this is engineered into the rubber to help protect the rubber from dry rot.
 This white bloom is commonly seen on Hunter Rubber boots and other high quality natural rubber products.
 In certain conditions, insoluble particles may rise to the surface, there is nothing to worry about.
 It will not affect the performance or durability of the toy.
 If you do not like the visual appearance the bloom can be cleaned / removed from the surface - however under regular play it will be worked off.

 Do the colors really matter?

 Yes they do!
 The dual color toys are for teething pups/light chewers and interactive play only.
 The solid colors (green, orange and yellow) are for adult dogs whom enjoy chewing - regular chew power.
 The black line is for the heavier chewers as this is a denser option compared to alternate colors.
 The PRO50 formula (has yellow dot indication) is the densest option available and ideal for extreme chewers.
 The shape should also be selected based on your dogs chew level and purpose of the toy (reward, retrieval option, play time or for chew sessions)